Skip to main content

 Day-to-day tasks

-• digitally improve picture quality
+• use editing software to digitally improve picture quality

 Working environment